 Some common types of brain disorders that are frequently discussed are listed below:

-Alzheimer's disease, also called Senile Dementia of the Alzheimer Type (SDAT) or simply Alzheimer's, is a brain disorder named for German physician Alois Alzheimer.
-He was the first scientist to described it in 1906.
-Alzheimer's disease is a progressive and fatal brain disease and the most common form of dementia.
-Currently there is no cure for this disease.
-Alzheimer's disease is unique for every individual.
+Alzheimer’s disease also called Senile Dementia of the Alzheimer Type (SDAT) or simply Alzheimer’s, is a brain disorder named for German physician Alois Alzheimer.
+He was the first scientist to describe it in 1906.
+Alzheimer’s disease is a progressive and fatal brain disease and the most common form of dementia.
+Currently, there is no cure for this disease.
+Alzheimer’s disease is unique for every individual.
 Symptoms may include paranoia, drastic changes in mood, confusion, irritability, aggressive behavior, loss of language skills and loss of long-term memory.
 Over time, the body will not function properly and death will occur.
-People suffering from Alzheimer's may appear to withdraw emotion and communication within the later stages of the disease.
-The cause a of Alzheimer's disease are not understood and there is no cure.
+People suffering from Alzheimer’s may appear to withdraw emotion and communication within the later stages of the disease.
+The cause of Alzheimer’s disease is not understood and there is no cure.

 Autism is sometimes called classical ASD (Autism Spectrum Disorder) and is a developmental disorder that typically appears before the age of three.
 Autism is characterized by difficulty with social interaction and communication coupled with repetitive behavior.
 Autism affects every person differently by displaying varying degrees of the condition.
 It occurs in all socioeconomic and ethnic groups.
 An autistic child may fail to respond to their name and avoid eye contact with people.
 The rate of autism has increased exponentially worldwide with ratios as high as 60 per 10,000 in the 1990’s.
 Treatments available today include autism behavior therapies and communication therapy and medication for certain symptoms.